sikaeducation/curriculum/102/standards/apply-version-control/topics/git-intro/README.md

 git commit -m "Initial commit"
 ```

 A commit is like a save point for your project.
-You add some content to the HTML file, add the change, and make another commit:
+You add some content to the HTML file, tell Git to add the change, and make another commit:

 ```bash
 code index.html # Make some changes...